Crossed modular categories and the Verlinde formula for twisted conformal blocks: Introduction

-Motivated by the result of Moore-Seiberg \cite{MS1} and Verlinde \cite{Verlinde}, next we prove a Verlinde formula to compute the fusion rules for $\Gamma$-crossed modular fusion categories introduced by Turaev \cite{TuraevHQFT}.
-This problem of determining fusion rules of $\Gamma$-extensions of fusion categories and of $\Gamma$-crossed modular categories is also of independent interest and has also been considered in the contemporaneous work of several authors.
-We refer the reader to Bischoff-Jones \cite{BisJon}.
+{\it Categorical Verlinde formula.} Motivated by the result of Moore-Seiberg \cite{MS1} and Verlinde \cite{Verlinde}, next we prove a Verlinde formula to compute the fusion rules for $\Gamma$-crossed modular fusion categories introduced by Turaev \cite{TuraevHQFT}.
+This problem of determining fusion rules of $\Gamma$-extensions of fusion categories and of $\Gamma$-crossed modular categories is also of independent interest and has also been considered in the contemporaneous work of several authors (see Bischoff-Jones \cite{BisJon}).

-In \cite{Desh:17, Desh:18a}, the first coauthor introduced for each $\gamma \in \Gamma$, the notion of a categorical $\gamma$-crossed S-matrix denoted by $S^{\gamma}$ and twisted characters for any $\Gamma$-graded Frobenius $\ast$-algebra arising from a Grothendieck group $K(\Ccal)$ of a braided $\Gamma$-crossed fusion category $\Ccal$.
+In \cite{Desh:17,Desh:18a}, the first coauthor introduced for each $\gamma \in \Gamma$, the notion of a categorical $\gamma$-crossed S-matrix denoted by $S^{\gamma}$ and twisted characters for any $\Gamma$-graded Frobenius $\ast$-algebra arising from a Grothendieck group $K(\Ccal)$ of a braided $\Gamma$-crossed fusion category $\Ccal$.
 We prove a general twisted Verlinde formula in the setting of $\Gamma$-crossed braided fusion categories which computes fusion coefficients in terms of the crossed S-matrices.
 This generalizes the work of the first coauthor \cite{Desh:18}.
 We refer to Sections \ref{sec:braidedcrossed}, \ref{sec:catverlinde} and Theorem \ref{thm:twisted verlinde} for more details and also to Corollary \ref{cor:highergenus} for a higher genus analog of the following 3-point genus zero version. \begin{theorem} Let $\Ccal=\bigoplus\limits_{\gamma\in \Gamma}\Ccal_\gamma$ be a $\Gamma$-crossed modular fusion category.
 Let $\gamma_1,\gamma_2\in \Gamma$ and let $A\in \Ccal_{\gamma_1}, B\in \Ccal_{\gamma_2}$ and $C\in \Ccal_{\gamma_1\gamma_2}$ be simple objects.
 Then the multiplicity $\nu_{A,B}^C$ of $C$ in the tensor product $A\otimes B$ is given by

 where the summation is over the simple objects $D\in \Ccal_1$ fixed by both $\gamma_1,\gamma_2$ and where the crossed S-matrices are chosen in a compatible way. \end{theorem}